kr-stn/kr-stn.github.io/_posts/2016-07-30-slope-hillshading-map-background.md

 In the field of remote sensing you often have to present classification results as maps and need a nice, unobtrusive background that gives the viewer an idea where everything is located without being as distracting as a RGB satellite image.
-A nice choice for this is a grey hillshading or slope relief background that adds some texture information to your map by using a Digital Elevation Model with the same or higher resolution than the results you want to show.
+A nice choice for this is a grey hillshading or slope relief background that adds some texture information to your map by using a Digital Elevation Model.

 ![Hanzhong Slope Relief]({{ site.baseurl }}/media/slope-example.PNG)